ConnorDonegan/Stan-IAR/README.md

 -   `BYM2.stan` Example code for the BYM2 model;
 -   `demo-BYM2.R` Example R code for fitting the BYM2 model.
 -   `BYM2-b.stan` Another way to program the ICAR/BYM2 model in Stan (thanks to Mizi Morris).
-This one is fully contained, with the ICAR function inside the Stan model.
+This one is fully contained, with the Stan ICAR function and notes inside the Stan model, but currently without R code here.

 The foundation for the Stan code was first presented in Morris’ Stan [case